What is Global Recession

 Diversify the Revenue Source

-Diversification is a key to surviving a global recession.
+Diversification is a key to surviving a recession.
 A company can diversify its product and service lines into several categories so that when one suffers a setback, the others can help the company stay afloat and recover once the setback is over.

 Every global recession will eventually turn around in the long term.
 The most important part is to start preparing early.
 Checking the balance sheet, investing wisely, and diversifying are all strategies that every company should implement so that when the recession hits, they are prepared for the recovery.